AlexLevshenkov/LifoContainers/CONTRIBUTING.md

 You can run a script that can do all work for you.

-- It has an option `-f` - linters correct violations whenever possible:
+- Run it with the `-f` option to ask linters correct violations whenever possible:

     ```bash
     chmod u+x ./scripts/run-linters.sh